The Rotary Drum Precoat Filter

 Precoating

-An 8-10% precoat slurry is prepared by feeding the selected filter aid to a tank filled with water and equipped with a low speed mixer, such as a sweep-arm agitator, that rotates at 30-50 rpm.
+A 2-5% precoat slurry is prepared by feeding the selected filter aid to a tank filled with water and equipped with a low speed mixer, such as a sweep-arm agitator, that rotates at 30-50 rpm.
 The low speed is necessary in order to avoid the breakage of the fine skeletal or expanded rock structure.

 A precoat cake, depending on its permeability, may contain about 50% moisture so it is sometime advisable to prepare the slurry with polished filtrate rather than with water.
 Two arguments exist in favor of the filtrate option: